wirc-sjsu/firebench/docs/metrics/index.md

 - $m$ corresponds to the value at which the score has decreased to **50**,
 - scores decay smoothly toward 0 as $x \to +\infty$.

-## Key Performance Indicator Defintions
+## Key Performance Indicator Definitions

 ### Burn Severity KPIs